angelelliott/chatgpt-vs-claude/README.md

 # Overview
-In this repository, I hold all the files concerning an experiment I conducted to assess Claude and ChatGPT's understanding of a complex and nuanced topic: immigration.
+In this repository, I hold all the files I created for an experiment I conducted to assess Claude and ChatGPT's understanding of a complex and nuanced topic: immigration.

 # Overview of repository